ocassidydev/creditcard-churn/README.md

 #### Clustering Model

-- We want an ML model to identify the various clusters that exist in the data to see if these correspond to distinct groups of mushrooms that might be labelled as species.
+- We want an ML model to identify the various clusters that exist in the data to see if these correspond to distinct groups of mushrooms.
 We consider a **clustering model**, which is unsupervised.
-- The ideal outcome is to provide the client with reliable insight into whether the variables their pickers are collecting can identify the mushroom's species.
+- The ideal outcome is to provide the client with reliable insight into whether the variables their pickers are collecting can identify similar mushrooms, and what are the rates of edibility among the clusters obtained.
 - The model success metrics:
   - An average silhouette score of at least 0.5 among all clusters
   - The ML model is considered a failure if:
     - Distinct clusters are not successfully identified at the given mean silhouette score.
   - The output is defined as a flag, indicating which unlabeled cluster a mushroom belongs to.
 The picking team will have the dashboard available via their smartphone web browser, enabling them to enter mushroom information in the field as they are collected.
 The prediction is made on the fly (not for batches).
   - The training data to fit the model comes from the mushroom picking company.
 This dataset contains approximately 8000 logged mushrooms.
-    - Train data - features: `cap-shape`, `cap-surface`, `cap-color`, `bruises`, `odor`, `gill-attachment`, `gill-spacing`, `gill-size`, `gill-color`, `stalk-shape`, `stalk-root`, `stalk-surface-above-ring`, `stalk-surface-below-ring`, `stalk-color-above-ring`, `stalk-color-below-ring`, `veil-type`, `veil-color`, `ring-number`, `ring-type`, `spore-print-color`, `population`, `habitat`
+    - Train data - features: `class`, `cap-shape`, `cap-surface`, `cap-color`, `bruises`, `odor`, `gill-attachment`, `gill-spacing`, `gill-size`, `gill-color`, `stalk-shape`, `stalk-root`, `stalk-surface-above-ring`, `stalk-surface-below-ring`, `stalk-color-above-ring`, `stalk-color-below-ring`, `veil-type`, `veil-color`, `ring-number`, `ring-type`, `spore-print-color`, `population`, `habitat`

 ### Classify Mushroom

 #### Classification Model

-- We want an ML model to predict the cluster a mushroom belongs to.
+- We want an ML model to predict the cluster a mushroom belongs to **when we do not know if it is edible or poisonous**.
 The target variable is categorical and will contain the number of classes determined as suitable from Cluster Mushroom.
 We consider a **classification model**.
 It is a supervised, multi-class, single label, classification model, with integer outputs corresponding to each unlabeled cluster.
 - The ideal outcome is to provide the picking team with a reliable method of identifying which clusters the mushrooms they pick belong to.
 - The model success metrics:
   - An average recall of 0.7 among all clusters